College of Education - Professional Development Schools

 Doctors Marion Rilling and Carol Sharp are responsible for bringing Professional Development Schools to Rowan University.
 They visited PDS sites that were partnered with Michigan State University in the early 1990s and wanted to implement the program at Rowan.
 The College of Education began the first PDS partnerships in 1991 at Cooper’s Poynt Family School in Camden, NJ with extensive involvement from Dean Sharp.
 From 1991 to 2001, additional schools were added to the Rowan PDS Network.

 The College of Education was invited by the Holmes Partnership to submit an application for membership when the organization learned of the College’s PDS work.
 The Holmes Partnership is a national organization of more than 80 universities, schools, community agencies and national professional organizations working in partnership to create high quality professional development and significant school renewal to improve teaching and learning for all children.
 The College of Education was accepted for membership in 2002, which validates work accomplished by the College in the PDSs as nationally recognized for excellence.
 PDS partnerships promote scholarship through local and national presentations and publications by Rowan faculty and PDS partners.
-The Rowan Professional Development School network currently includes five PDSs in Cumberland and Gloucester counties in New Jersey.
+The Rowan Professional Development School network currently includes seven PDSs in Cumberland, Gloucester, and Burlington counties in New Jersey.

 - 1999 - present Holly Glen Elementary, Monroe Township School District, Williamstown, NJ